 - Apply by responding to applications questions and providing 2 reference letters and their High School transcript.

 - Show proof of enrollment in an accredited college or vocational program.

-- Be selected by the Scholarship Fund board members as the best candidate based on:
+- Be selected by the Scholarship Fund board members as the best candidate

 - Their ability to achieve their academic goals.